 Lily Pad Haven is now part of Hope for Justice

-The vital services provided by our experienced team will be safeguarded for the future and expanded with fresh investment, Hope for Justice has confirmed.
+The vital services provided by Lily Pad Haven’s experienced team will be safeguarded for the future and expanded with fresh investment, Hope for Justice confirmed.
 Best practice will be drawn from both organizations as part of a new combined team.

 As well as safety, shelter and respite, survivors of human trafficking living at Lily Pad Haven can also access many other services via community partners to speed and assist the transition back into mainstream society and new opportunities.
-Hope for Justice and Lily Pad Haven are together developing a strategy to further build on these services, drawing on best practice models from both organizations.
+Hope for Justice plans to further build on these services, drawing on models established through our aftercare services globally.

-Becoming part of the Hope for Justice family will amplify the impact of Lily Pad Haven services, as our aftercare is combined with Hope for Justice’s other US-based projects focused on prevention and rescue, as well as training and awareness.
+Becoming the Hope for Justice U.S. Survivor Care Program will amplify the impact of Lily Pad Haven services, as its aftercare offer is combined with Hope for Justice’s other U.S.-based projects focused on prevention and rescue, as well as training and awareness.
 The strong intention is to secure further suitable properties to increase the number of people who can be offered direct support and shelter.

-Hope for Justice, which has its US headquarters in Nashville, TN, is right now expanding its outreach, investigation and rescue programs into new cities and states, so more survivors in need of aftercare from across the nation will be served at Lily Pad Haven’s safe houses.
+With Hope for Justice expanding outreach, investigation and rescue programs into new cities and states, more survivors in need of aftercare from across the nation will be served at Lily Pad Haven’s safe houses.